balena-io/docs/shared/jetson-orin/jetson-agx-orin-devkit-64gb.md

 By default, most Jetson Orin devices need an internal storage media and a USB flash drive in order to be provisioned.
 The AGX Orin 64GB Devkit has a built-in eMMC which is used by default for provisioning balenaOS.

-  - If you would like to use a USB flash drive to flash an NVME drive attached to your Jetson AGX Orin 64GB instead of the on-board eMMC, use the [installer.target_devices][installer.target_devices] configuration option in the flasher USB flash drive's [config.json][config_json] to specify the NVME as target medium:
+  - If you would like to use a USB flash drive to flash an NVME drive attached to your Jetson AGX Orin 64GB instead of the on-board eMMC, use the [installer.target_devices][installer.target_devices] configuration option in the flasher USB drive's [config.json][config_json] to specify the NVME as target medium:

   ```json
   "installer": {